-Permits for open burning will be issued from March 15 to April 30 2016; Recreational fires are allowed year-round, click here for rules pertaining to recreational fires.
+Permits for open burning will be issued in the fall and spring; Recreational fires are allowed year-round, click here for rules pertaining to recreational fires.

 The DAQ rules governing open burning can be found in the Utah Administrative Code (UAC) R307-202.
 This rule allows open burning of: clippings, bushes, plants and pruning's from trees incident to property and residential clean-up activities, provided that the following conditions have been met: The clearing index is 500 or greater.
 The clearing index is a measure of the atmospheric mixing and wind speed.
 A clearing index less than 500 is considered poor atmospheric conditions and a permit will not be issued.